tuangatech/Data-Projects/Data-Engineering-NYC-Taxi/README.md

 6. Register & Govern: Create/overwrite the partition in a Delta table registered as a managed table in Unity Catalog.
 The partition key will be year_month for efficient time-based queries.

-7. Monitoring and Alerting: We implemented CloudWatch metrics and alarms to track processing times.
+7. Monitoring and Alerting: We implemented CloudWatch metrics and alarms to track processing times. (just log, no metrics)

+Notebook:  link your Databricks workspace to your GitHub repo, allowing you to version control and sync notebooks directly with GitHub

 **Trigger Mechanism**: Instead of a manual trigger, we will use an external trigger (like a new file arriving in S3) for true automation.
 Test by uploading a test file to S3